 The mission of the Downingtown Library Company is to ensure that every resident of the greater Downingtown Area has access to exceptional opportunities to read, learn, create, connect and contribute to a better quality of life.

 Your Downingtown Library card may be used to check out materials at the Downingtown Library or at any other System Library in Chester County.
 To obtain a library card, an application must be filled out along with providing proper identification with a current address showing that you live, work, or go to school in Chester County.
 There is no charge for a library card.

 Most materials can be borrowed for 3 weeks.
-Items may be renewed either in person, online, by viewing your record at www.ccls.org, or by calling 610-280-BOOK or the Library at 610-269-2741.
+Items may be renewed either in person, online by viewing your record at www.ccls.org, or by calling the Library at 610-269-2741.
 However, items on reserve are not renewable.
-You are responsible for overdue fines and replacement costs of list or damaged materials borrowed on your card.
+Borrowers are responsible for overdue fines and replacement costs of lost or damaged materials.
 Materials may be returned to any public library in Chester County.
 The Bookdrop is available to return materials at any time.

 |Adult Books||25c/day||$10 Max|